Western Australia

 In December 2022, the Western Australian Government:

 • Announced a trilateral study including the Western Australian Government, the Netherlands’ Port of Rotterdam and the German Federal Ministry for Education and Research (BMBF) to investigate fast tracking renewable hydrogen exports from the Oakajee SIA to the Netherlands and Germany.
-The Western Australian Government would invest AUD$500,000 in the study, with the Port of Rotterdam allocating €250,000, and the BMBF intending to contribute with up to €500,000.

 • Released the document ‘Western Australian Renewable Hydrogen Guidance: Land tenure for large scale renewable hydrogen projects’ to provide certainty and clarity for renewable hydrogen project proponents in seeking to gain access to land and legal tenure for projects.

-• Announced that its Industrial Lands Panel had approved allocations of land for seven projects in the Boodarie and Ashburton North Strategic Industrial Areas (SIAs).
+In January 2023, the Western Australian Government announced that its Industrial Lands Panel had approved allocations of land for seven projects in the Boodarie and Ashburton North Strategic Industrial Areas (SIAs).
 These projects across the two SIAs are evaluating delivery of a range of products including ammonia, methanol, green iron ore, and hydrogen.

 In June 2023, the Western Australian Government released the Western Australia’s Green Steel Opportunity report which examines the pathways by which the state’s iron ore reserves can be used to reduce emissions from steelmaking.